Absolutely! Better question yet, why don’t you join them?

 I learned to love other cultures, to immerse myself in Spanish, and to see the benefit of travel.
 And, I want my children to grow up with the same experiences.
 Raising kids isn’t all about GPA and travel ball and how many college hours they complete in high school.
 If I send out my high schooler to be self-centered, afraid of the new, and tethered to Mommy’s cell phone, have I really prepared them to be a God-honoring, self-serving young adult?
 The big picture needs to be the focus.

-- Is My Kid Ready?
+- Is My Kid Ready for a Mission Trip?

-- Another Note About Phones
+- Another Note About International Phones

 It’s scary.
 I get it.
 If it’s too scary, go with them and have your own eyes opened.